Anything marked up with the less/greater than symbols <> is HTML, code for instance, <section>, or <img>.

-Your copy needs to have those keywords for search engine visibility.
+Your copy needs to use keywords for search engine visibility.

-Do not flood your copy with keywords unnaturally as this will be a negative ranking signal to Google.
+Do not flood your copy with keywords unnaturally as this will be seen as a negative ranking signal to Google.

 Unfortunately, there are a lot of SEO experts that might disagree with my stance on keywords – they are wrong.
-Google is explicit in its documentation, videos, and blog about the detrimental (to SEO) overuse of keywords.
+Google is explicit in its material related to search about the negative impact for SEO, of the overuse of keywords.

 Have a correct document outline

-Use lists where possible.
-The more structured your page is the easier it is for Google to understand the page.
+The more structured your page is, the easier it is for Google to present that data and for your reader to understand the content of the page.

 Use internal linking

-If you think someone reading a page on your site will get benefit from reading a similar page — link to the page.
+If you think someone reading a page on your site will get benefit from reading a similar page — link to that page.

 If you use tags properly you can customise the site to automatically include related pages.
 For me, I have to go to Customise>Blog>Single Post and turn on “Show Related Posts“.
-If you don’t have that facility just use a standard link.
+If you don’t have that facility just use standard links.

 Use Structured Data if Possible

-Structured Data is just a method of marking up data to make it easier to understand for search engines which in turn leads to richer results in the SERP.
+Structured Data is just a method of marking up data to make it easier to for search engines to understand, which in turn leads to structured results in the SERP.